trikyas/website/_posts/2018-01-01-basic-html-css.md

 {% endraw %}
 {% endhighlight %}

-Take some time to look over the code and understand it — the comments inside the code should also help you to understand it.
-No-one is asking you to do much else in this post, because the key to understanding the document layout is writing a clean HTML structure, and then laying it out with CSS..
+Take some time to look over the code and try to understand it — the comments inside the code might also help you to understand it.
+No-one is asking you to do much else in this post, because the key to understanding the HTML document layout is writing a clean HTML structure, and then laying it out with CSS..